 cradle mountain for last minute activity

 And from the beach to the highlands: no Black Tomato trip to Tasmania would be complete without rope climbing and trekking on spectacular Cradle Mountain.
-Our expert mountain guide will take you around the mirror-flat Dove Lake, through the mountain trails on horse back, or even up to the mountain peak itself – an eight hour trek well worth the effort (and officially one of the ‘100 things to do before you die’ in Australia).
-We’ll put you up in a luxury log cabin at Cradle Mountain Lodge, with your own private hot tub overlooking glacial rivers.
-Indulge in the Alpine spa (perfect for a massage after a hard day’s trekking, or a pedicure to prepare you for home) and, finally, you’ll fly to Hobart for your last evening in Tas before your journey home.
+Our expert mountain guide will take you around the mirror-flat Dove Lake, through the mountain trails on horseback, or even up to the mountain peak itself – an eight-hour trek well worth the effort (and officially one of the ‘100 things to do before you die’ in Australia).
+We’ll put you up in a luxury log cabin for a spot of indulgence before flying to Hobart for your last evening in Tas before your journey home.